ChameleonCloud/docs/source/technical/reservations/cli_reservations.rst

 .. _reservation-cli:

-Provisioning and Managing Resources Using the CLI
+Provisioning and managing resources using the CLI
 =================================================

 The sections above present the most user friendly mode of usage, with most